 ‘Hong Kong is the ultimate jungle for urban explorers,’ Li says.
 ‘It makes me feel energised, hyperactive, and hyperaware of my surroundings.
 I feel a heightened sense of being present, because you always have to be alert in Hong Kong.
 There’s always something going on.’

 Watch the video, and you’ll notice no green space at all – curious, given that 40 per cent of Hong Kong is country park.
 Li defends his decision to focus purely on the urban: ‘If I kept cutting away to greenery and pastoral scenes, I would’ve lost some of the drama of the story I wanted to tell.’

-The filmmaker is behind the new entertainment video onboard Cathay Pacific and Cathay Dragon flights, which you will see before watching any movie or TV show on the entertainment system.
+The filmmaker is behind the new entertainment video onboard Cathay Pacific flights, which you will see before watching any movie or TV show on the entertainment system.
 Like Hong Kong Strong, this 20-second intro video has a variety of shots exploring different sides of Hong Kong.
 ‘We ended it with an aerial shot of the city at night, partially to tie in with the previous video,’ says Li, ‘which we decided to shoot with a drone, rising over the city, for that same swooping feeling.’

 ‘It sums up why someone might want to visit Hong Kong: the buzz, the excitement of travelling through the city.
 It’s the feeling I get standing on top of a tram and riding the MTR; feeling the world whoosh by – endless things to see and do.
 Endless possibilities.’